Tag: Named Reactions in Organic Chemistry

 After the first Diels Alder reaction, we have a twist: The N=N group can be kicked out in a reverse or retro Diels Alder reaction.
 It works the exact other way around, with the very stable N2 driving the reaction forward (irreversible step).
 The last step is aromatization to the much more stable product after elimination of pyrrolidine.
 I will work on a separate article on the retro Diels Alder reaction in future.

-If you learned something, feel free to check out my other articles!
+If you learned something, feel free to check out my page or my videos!

 To a Schlenk tube charged with 3,5-dibromo-2-pyrone [diene] (20, 561 mg, 2.21 mmol) in 7 mL of toluene was added alkenyl boronate [dienophile] (600 mg, 1.70 mmol) at rt.
 The resulting mixture was heated in an oil bath at 110 °C for 3 days.
 The reaction mixture was cooled to rt, concentrated in vacuo, and chromatographed (20:1 hexane/EtOAc → 5:1 hexane/EtOAc) to give cycloadduct as a white solid (720 mg, 70%).